 - No tech until 10am: This is the most important time of the day to be off tech and Tv or kids.
 Obviously if the adult needs to work this is important but avoid the Youtube addictive scroll and social flick at this time.
 I personally say to my kids – phones off ‘Time for 3D world’ tech goes away on family docking and they appreciate the redirection.

 - Hydrate and Water: encourage water consumption for the kids by putting infused water jugs on the bench and glasses a ready.
 Set goals for the kids to drink a certain amount of water daily.
 Not only will this stop headaches and hydrate but if will encourage water drinking for the year to come.

 - Fruit platters and healthy options at eye height in the fridge rather than the left over double filled chocolate cake.
 All foods that are treat food put in containers towards the top shelf and near the back.

-- Set a family fitness goal: we will walk up this mountain, we will surf everyday, we will ride our bikes to a new destination (make it a challenge for the kids), learn a new trick.
+- Set a family fitness goal: Walk up a mountain, learn to surf, ride bikes to a new destination (make it a challenge for the kids), learn a new trick.
 Encouraging kids to set personal goals of things they would like to achieve by the end of the holidays is fun and enticing.
 It may be a simple as doing a handstand on a wall but encouraging safe risk taking and body movements creates confidence in young bodies and minds.
 Write the family fitness goal list and place it on the fridge so everyone can see it daily.

-Have a great holiday and wishing you continued health and happiness leading into this last 13 days before Christmas!
+Have a great holiday and wishing you continued health and loads of happy family days leading into this 2019!